twesleyb/SwipProteomics/docs/Rogdi.md

 # SPECIFIC AIMS
-Loss-of-function mutations in ROGDI are causally linked to Kohlschütter-Tönz syndrome (KTS), an autosomal-recessive epilepsy disorder characterized by spontaneous seizures, mild to severe intellectual impairment, and amelogenesis imperfecta, a loss of the tooth enamel (OMIM #614574)1-5.
+Loss-of-function mutations in ROGDI are causally linked to Kohlschütter-Tönz syndrome (KTS), a rare autosomal-recessive epilepsy disorder characterized by seizures and amelogenesis imperfecta, a loss of the tooth enamel (OMIM #614574)1-5.

-As the function of Rogdi is not known, how the loss of Rogdi results in epilepsy is unclear.
+As the function of ROGDI is not known, how its loss results in epilepsy is unclear.

-We recently performed a proteomics-based study to resolve the in vivo molecular composition of the inhibitory postsynaptic density (iPSD) in which we identified Rogdi at this site6.
+Previously we identified Rogdi in a iPSD proteomics preparation.

-Moreover, 21% of the iPSD proteome was found to be genetically implicated in autism and/or epilepsy disorders in humans.
+and/or epilepsy disorders in humans.
 These data suggest that iPSD dysfunction may be a common epileptogenic mechanism, and more specifically, that the loss of Rogdi may produce deficits in GABAergic inhibition that drives epilepsy in KTS.